In tough times, Cannes charity gala gets personal

 "We're talking austerity prices, and I'm disappointed quite frankly," said the auctioneer when offers for a Cartier watch were not forthcoming.

 Eventually co-host and model Heidi Klum threw in a free massage to the winning bidder.
-The add-on appeared to do the trick, and the time piece went for 65,000 euros.
+The add-on appeared to do the trick, and the time piece went for 65,000 euros ($82,000).

 "Come on you tight bastards!" shouted U.S. comedian Chris Tucker, who was on stage to sell a collection of 1911 Moet & Chandon vintage champagne.
 The final price was 150,000 euros.